 The Guelph real estate market took us on a wild ride in 2018.
-Single family residential home sale dollars declined over 10% during the year and houses sold followed suit at about the same rate.
+Single family residential home sale dollars declined over 10% during the year.
+Detached homes for sale in Guelph houses sold followed suit at about the same rate.
 The average purchase price of homes was just over $500,000 in Guelph (condos, townhouses and detached homes), which is nearly unchanged versus 2017.

 In fact, December 2018 had the lowest sales volume in over 3 years.

-Unlike 2017 where it was strong for sellers and “no conditions” offers were being made far over the original asking price, 2018 experienced a more balanced, conservative approach to the market.
-This healthier marketplace benefited everyone as there were more choices, more negotiation and more time available to make an informed decision on a would-be substantial investment.
+Unlike 2017 where it was strong for sellers and “no conditions” offers were being made far over the original asking price.
+2018 experienced a more balanced, conservative approach to the market.
+This healthier marketplace benefited everyone as there were more choices.
+As a result there was more negotiation and more time available to make an informed decision.

 Looking deeper into the year past, what were some of the other key points about the market in 2018?